NICMx/Jool/doc/usr/en/intro-jool.md

 > ![Note](../images/bulb.svg) Notice all filtering iptables modules skip Jool.
 For this reason, if you need to filter, you need to insert Jool in a namespace so iptables can do its job during FORWARD.
 >
 > ![Fig.2 - Jool and Filtering](../images/netfilter-filter.svg)
+>
+> Alternatively, if you know what you're doing, you can [filter on mangle](https://github.com/NICMx/NAT64/issues/41#issuecomment-77951288).